Something-Else-Studio/.github/README.md

-# .github
+# Something Else Studio
-Something Else Studio
+This is the github repository for [Something Else Studio](https://www.se.studio)